wenjiechen/Movie_Recommendation_System/README.md

 3. set up 'u.data' file in DATASET_PATH and database config 'databaseConfig.py'

+4. run 'createDBMLFor100K' to create database

-4. run 'ItemBasedRS.py', whose main function gives a demo() to return first 20 movies' predictions for user 1, and test() to return all moives' predictions for user 1
+5. run 'ItemBasedRS.py', whose main function gives a demo() to return first 20 movies' predictions for user 1, and test() to return all moives' predictions for user 1